Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 #### Single-object writes

 Atomicity and isolation also apply when a single object is being changed.
-For exam‐ ple, imagine you are writing a 20 KB JSON document to a database:
+For example, imagine you are writing a 20 KB JSON document to a database:

 * If the network connection is interrupted after the first 10 KB have been sent, does the database store that unparseable 10 KB fragment of JSON?